- Oops!Something went wrong.Please try again later.

-Today we will run through one way of estimating the intrinsic value of Southern Copper Corporation (NYSE:SCCO) by taking the expected future cash flows and discounting them to their present value.
-This is done using the Discounted Cash Flow (DCF) model.
+In this article we are going to estimate the intrinsic value of Southern Copper Corporation (NYSE:SCCO) by taking the expected future cash flows and discounting them to today's value.
+We will take advantage of the Discounted Cash Flow (DCF) model for this purpose.
 Don't get put off by the jargon, the math behind it is actually quite straightforward.

 ("Est" = FCF growth rate estimated by Simply Wall St)

 The calculation above is very dependent on two assumptions.
 The first is the discount rate and the other is the cash flows.
-If you don't agree with these result, have a go at the calculation yourself and play with the assumptions.
+You don't have to agree with these inputs, I recommend redoing the calculations yourself and playing with them.
 The DCF also does not consider the possible cyclicality of an industry, or a company's future capital requirements, so it does not give a full picture of a company's potential performance.
 Given that we are looking at Southern Copper as potential shareholders, the cost of equity is used as the discount rate, rather than the cost of capital (or weighted average cost of capital, WACC) which accounts for debt.
-In this calculation we've used 9.7%, which is based on a levered beta of 1.178.
+In this calculation we've used 8.3%, which is based on a levered beta of 1.201.
 Beta is a measure of a stock's volatility, compared to the market as a whole.
 We get our beta from the industry average beta of globally comparable companies, with an imposed limit between 0.8 and 2.0, which is a reasonable range for a stable business.

 Although the valuation of a company is important, it ideally won't be the sole piece of analysis you scrutinize for a company.
 It's not possible to obtain a foolproof valuation with a DCF model.
 Preferably you'd apply different cases and assumptions and see how they would impact the company's valuation.
 For instance, if the terminal value growth rate is adjusted slightly, it can dramatically alter the overall result.
 For Southern Copper, we've compiled three essential factors you should explore: